zsolutions-io/aleo-dcp/README.md

 Protocol has **N Validators** and a **vote threshold**, initiated by deployer.

-Validators vote for Proposals: a new set of Validators and next vote threshold.
+Validators propose and vote for **Proposals**, consisting of a new set of Validators and next vote threshold.

 [Check implementation of **`protocol_core.leo`**.](programs/protocol_core/src/main.leo)